Interpretation Act 1850

 The Interpretation Act 1850 (13 & 14 Vict. c.
-21) was an Act of the Parliament of the United Kingdom passed in 1850 that simplified the language that was used in statutes.
-It was also known as Lord Brougham's Act, and its long title was An Act for shortening the Language used in Acts of Parliament.
+21), also known as Lord Brougham's Act, was an act of the Parliament of the United Kingdom that simplified the language that was used in statutes.

-The Act devised the current system of dividing legislation into sections which are automatically substantive enactments, and also made various other provisions for interpreting other statutes.
+The act devised the current system of dividing legislation into sections which are automatically substantive enactments, and also made various other provisions for interpreting other statutes.
 For example, it stated that the masculine includes the feminine (thus enabling "he" to be written instead of "he or she"), unless expressly indicated otherwise.

+Background

+In the United Kingdom, acts of Parliament remain in force until expressly repealed.
+Blackstone's Commentaries on the Laws of England, published in the late 18th-century, raised questions about the system and structure of the common law and the poor drafting and disorder of the existing statute book.

+In 1806, the Commission on Public Records passed a resolution requesting the production of a report on the best mode of reducing the volume of the statute book.
+From 1810 to 1825, The Statutes of the Realm was published, providing for the first time the authoritative collection of acts.
+In 1816, both Houses of Parliament, passed resolutions that an eminent lawyer with 20 clerks be commissioned to make a digest of the statutes, which was declared "very expedient to be done."
+However, this was never done.

+Several aspects of the statute law had become necessary to clarify.